stangri/docs.openwrt.melmac.net/pbr/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## <a name='Thepbrversion1.1.6announcement'></a>The `pbr` version `1.1.6` announcement
+## <a name='Thepbrversion1.1.7announcement'></a>The `pbr` version `1.1.7` announcement

-The `pbr` version `1.1.6` is the last `pbr` version supporting the iptables variant.
-Going forward (from versions newer than `1.1.6`) there will be no `pbr-iptables` package available and the `pbr` package will only support firewall4/nft.
+The `pbr` version `1.1.7` no longer has the iptables variant.

 If you're using the newest `pbr-iptables` builds from my repository, you may want to save a local copy of both `pbr-iptables` and `luci-app-pbr` version `1.1.6` IPK files.

 ## <a name='OpenWrt23.05releaseandthispackage'></a>OpenWrt 23.05 release and this package

-The OpenWrt 23.05 release finally includes `dnsmasq-full` package which supports nft sets, so if you want to use domain-based policies, you would need to [use dnsmasq nftsets support](#UseDNSMASQnftsetsSupport), so [install dnsmasq-full](#Howtoinstalldnsmasq-full) package and make sure to set the `resolver_set` option to `dnsmasq.nftset`.
+The OpenWrt 23.05 release includes `dnsmasq-full` package which supports nft sets, so if you want to use domain-based policies, you would need to [use dnsmasq nftsets support](#UseDNSMASQnftsetsSupport), so [install dnsmasq-full](#Howtoinstalldnsmasq-full) package and make sure to set the `resolver_set` option to `dnsmasq.nftset`.

-The package-specific files that `pbr` installs are:

-- the `/etc/config/pbr` file with the `resolver_set` set to `dnsmasq.nftset`
-- the `fw4`-specific `nft` scripts (installed into `/usr/share/nftables.d/`) to set up default service chains as part of the fw4 start/restart/reload processes

-## <a name='OpenWrt22.03releaseandthispackage'></a>OpenWrt 22.03 release and this package
+## <a name='Notableversionchanges'></a>Notable version changes

-The OpenWrt 22.03 was somewhat a transitional release, as it used nft (instead of iptables) and firewall4 (instead of firewall3), however the `dnsmasq-full` package included in OpenWrt 22.03 repository only supported ipsets (and not nft sets).

-If you want to use the domain-based policies on OpenWrt 22.03, you would need to use [use dnsmasq ipset support](#UseDNSMASQipsetSupport), so [install dnsmasq-full](#Howtoinstalldnsmasq-full), also [install legacy iptables/ipset packages](#Howtoinstalllegacyiptablesipsetpackages) and make sure to set the `resolver_set` option to `dnsmasq.ipset` to force `iptables`/`ipset` mode.
-You can safely ignore the warning on the Status -> Firewall page about legacy iptables rules created by either package.

-The package-specific files that `pbr-iptables` installs are:

-- the `/etc/config/pbr` file with the `resolver_set` set to `dnsmasq.ipset`
-- legacy iptables/ipset packages
+### <a name='Version1.1.7'></a>Version 1.1.7

+- This release completely drops the iptables/ipset (and resolvers using ipset) support.
+- The Wireguard Server & Client user script integrated into the `pbr` service, if Wireguard servers are discovered, their routing is automatically configured to go over WAN.

+### <a name='Version1.1.6'></a>Version 1.1.6

+- This release has separate code for nft- and iptables-capable versions, the nft version (`pbr` package) no longer supports resolver options with ipset.
+- The WAN interface name is no longer auto-detected.
+If you use a non-standard name for WAN interface, you can set it in [options](#procd_wan_interface).
+- If you use a non-standard name for LAN interface you can set it in [options](#procd_lan_interface).

 ## <a name='Description'></a>Description